FilipRokita/IMGTOSKETCH/README.md

 3. Output will be in the script directory

 # Legal
-Developer assume no liability and are not responsible for any misuse or damage caused by timberCheat.
+Developer assume no liability and are not responsible for any misuse or damage caused by IMGTOSKETC.
 Only use for educational purposes!
 Program was invented to show python capabilities.

 # Author
 Filip Rokita<br/>